saiiikooo/Homework-Wk-1/usyd-syd-virt-fsf-pt-11-2021-u-c-main/01-HTML-Git-CSS/02-Homework/Develop/README.md

 ## User Story
 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.
-This allow to have more **Friendlier User Interface**
+This allows to provide much more **Friendlier User Interface** when accessing our website and search engine for who have trouble using the Internet, for example.
+Our kids and especially our Grandparents who aren't brought up to this modern technolody and i want to make it much easier accessibilities so they do not feel lost, confuse or even left out.
+I WANT a CODEBASE that is up to date to our standard requierments because at our company **Wecare**.